Polymer/polymer-bundler/README.md

 [Content Security Policy](http://en.wikipedia.org/wiki/Content_Security_Policy), or CSP, is a Javascript security model that aims to prevent XSS and other attacks.
 In so doing, it prohibits the use of inline scripts.

-To help automate the use of Polymer element registration with CSP, the `--csp` flag to vulcan will remove all scripts from the HTML Imports and place their contents into an output javascript file.
+To help automate the use of Polymer element registration with CSP, the `--csp` flag to spock will remove all scripts from the HTML Imports and place their contents into an output javascript file.

 Using the previous example, the output from `vulcanize --csp -o build.html index.html` will be